New insight into breast cancer risk after stopping HRT

 Since then, further studies have shown that HRT doesn't carry any increased risk for heart disease for women in their 40s and 50s - in fact, it may even protect your heart at this age.

 For anyone else, whether or not to take HRT is a matter of choice.
 It relieves hot flushes, protects your bones and may help with menopause-related mood swings.
-But unless you've had a hysterectomy, you'll need to take a 'combined' HRT containing the hormones oestrogen and progesterone.
-Combined HRT is linked to a heightened risk of breast cancer, although the size of the risk depends on how long you take it for and drops off once you stop.

 Some HRT can also increase your risk of a clot on the leg (a deep vein thrombosis) or the lung.
 'Body identical' oestrogen creams or gels don't, and they may not carry the same risk of breast cancer.
 Examples include Sandrena gel, Oestrogel or Estradot patches.